micmejia/bible-dump/NKJV/Matthew/Matt 24.md

 Two _women will be_ grinding at the mill: one will be taken and the other left.

 ###### 42
-Watch therefore, for you do not know what [^g]hour your Lord is coming.
+Watch therefore, for you do not know what hour your Lord is coming.

 ###### 43
-But know this, that if the master of the house had known what [^h]hour the thief would come, he would have watched and not allowed his house to be broken into.
+But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.

 ###### 44
 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect. ## The Faithful Servant and the Evil Servant

 ###### 45
-"Who then is a faithful and wise servant, whom his master made ruler over his household, to give them food [^i]in due season?
+"Who then is a faithful and wise servant, whom his master made ruler over his household, to give them food in due season?

 ###### 46
 Blessed _is_ that servant whom his master, when he comes, will find so doing.